bgayk/WeatherDashboard/README.md

 The application currently only queries the OpenWeather API and displays the results in the console.

-Data will be paginated/styled and resubmitted.
+Project will be completed and resubmitted shortly (as of 7/26)

 Application Link: https://bgayk.github.io/WeatherDashboard